sagrawalx/teaching/wi24_math106/reflect.md

 # Reflection Assignments

-Here are some assignments whose goal is to get you to reflect on your mathematical learning and on your attitude towards mathematical learning.
+Here are some assignments whose goal is to get you to reflect on your mathematical learning, your attitude towards mathematical learning, and so forth.

 *But why?!?* You might not have been expecting writing in a math class.
 There are two reasons for doing this.
 First, we'd like to learn something about your relationship with math.
 Second, there's research in pedagogy suggesting that reflecting on your learning experiences can be very beneficial to learning.

-*Grading.* We want to be able to understand what you've written, but we won't be marking you off for your spelling or grammar or anything of the sort.
-All we're looking for is evidence of genuine reflection and visible effort into organizing your thoughts into writing.
+*Grading.* What's important is just that you demonstrate (a) that you did some genuine reflection, and (b) that you've tried to organize your thoughts clearly into writing.
+You won't be marked off for spelling or grammar or anything of the sort.

 ## Mathematical Autobiography {#autobio}